DavyCraft648/DisguisePlugin/README.md

 ```

 # Issues:
-If you have error with this plugin, please make a issues on [Here](https://github.com/MasApip/DisguisePlugin/issues/new)
+If you have error with this plugin, please make a new issue on [Here](https://github.com/MasApip/DisguisePlugin/issues/new)